For 29 Years

 For the safety of all concerned and until further notice, Pantry distributions will be moved from Harbor House Community Center to St. John Episcopal Church, 315 Main St., Southwest Harbor.
 A walk-up window will be utilized and is located on the south side of the church building.
 At the window present your identification card and your pre-packaged vouchers will be sent through the window.
 To register for Pantry benefits proceed to the window on the east side of the church door.
 Please keep the appropriate 6 feet between persons waiting in line and wear face covering.

-Due to generous support of the Westside Food Pantry community, it is possible to extend the Pantry distribution season into the months of May and June 2020.
-Distributions will continue of the first and third Sunday of the month (May 3 & 17, June 7 & 21)--first Sunday, noon to 2 PM, third Sunday, noon to 1 PM.
+Due to generous support of the Westside Food Pantry community, it is possible to extend the Pantry distribution season into the months of May through July 2020.
+Distributions will continue of the first and third Sunday of the month (June 7 & 21; July 5 & 19)--first Sunday, noon to 2 PM, third Sunday, noon to 1 PM.

 Safe Distribution Protocol: Here's How It Works